sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 Hmm.
 It *might* be that the psychology students are scoring a bit higher than normal.
-That sample mean of *X̄* = 72.3 is a fair bit higher than the hypothesised population mean of µ = 67.5 but, on the other hand, a sample size of *N* = 20 isn’t all that big.
-Maybe it’s pure chance.
+That sample mean of *X̄* = 72.3 is a fair bit higher than the hypothesised population mean of µ = 67.5 but, on the other hand, a sample size of *N* = 20 is not all that big.
+Maybe it is pure chance.

 To answer the question, it helps to be able to write down what it is that I think I know.
 Firstly, I know that the sample mean is *X̄* = 72.3.
-If I’m willing to assume that the psychology students have the same standard deviation as the rest of the class then I can say that the population standard deviation is σ =
+If I am willing to assume that the psychology students have the same standard deviation as the rest of the class then I can say that the population standard deviation is σ =
 \9.5.
-I’ll also assume that since Dr Zeppo is grading to a curve, the psychology student grades are normally distributed.
+I will also assume that since Dr Zeppo is grading to a curve, the psychology student grades are normally distributed.

 Next, it helps to be clear about what I want to learn from the data.
 In this case my research hypothesis relates to the *population* mean µ for the psychology student grades, which is unknown.
 Specifically, I want to know if µ = 67.5 or not.
-Given that this is what I know, can we devise a hypothesis test to solve our problem?
+Given that thit is what I know, can we devise a hypothesis test to solve our problem?
 The data, along with the hypothesised distribution from which they are thought to arise, are shown in :numref:`fig-zeppo`.
 Not entirely obvious what the right answer is, is it?
 For this, we are going to